Super Bowl averages 113 million, 3rd-most watched in history

 It would also be a slight increase over the 112.3 million average for last year's Super Bowl.
 The Los Angeles Rams' victory over the Cincinnati Bengals was broadcast by NBC and Telemundo and streamed on Peacock and NFL digital sites.

-According to Adobe Analytics, the digital feed averaged a Super Bowl-record 7 million streams, an 18% increase over last year (6 million) and more than double Fox's last Super Bowl in 2020 (3.4 million).
+According to Adobe Analytics, the digital feed averaged a Super Bowl record of 7 million streams, an 18% increase over last year (6 million) and more than double Fox's last Super Bowl in 2020 (3.4 million).

 Rihanna's halftime show averaged 118.7 million viewers, making it the second-most watched in Super Bowl history.
 Katy Perry's 2015 performance still holds the top mark at 121 million.